Saint-Louis-class cruiser: Saint-Louis

 With the outbreak of war in Europe on 1 September 1939, all ships under construction that could not be completed in the short term were suspended and were to be reviewed, including the C5 program.
 By 23 January, a new study for a 13,000-ton displacement heavy cruiser was authorized based on the C5.
 This was further elaborated in the 1 April 1940 naval decree which called for the construction of three such heavy cruisers.
 The general characteristics and specifications were outlined by 15 April 1940 with the maximum displacement increase even further to 14,770 tons, and by 15 May 1940.
-A list of names for the new heavy cruisers were drawn up based on retired pre-dreadnought battleships.
+A list of names for the new heavy cruisers were drawn up based mostly on retired pre-dreadnought battleships.
 These names were Saint-Louis, Henri IV, Charlemagne, Brennus, Charles Martel and Vercingetorix.
 All work on the Saint-Louis class was scrapped after the fall of France on 25 June 1940, without a finalized armour layout (out of four different suggested plans) and without finalized details on the engines.